And welcome back to the EIB network to the Russian Limbaugh program.

 I know.

-We're gonna get job security for somebody, no matter what law is broken, uh, Bill.
+We're going to get job security for somebody, no matter what law is broken, Bill.

-But for the rest of us, let me just say that I think that uh Bank of America ought to be asking for the same kind of identification from everybody who gets credit and not given a break to illegals that they're not gonna give to uh to ordinary citizens of the United States.
+But for the rest of us, let me just say that I think that Bank of America ought to be asking for the same kind of identification from everybody who gets credit and not giving a break to illegals that they're not going to give to ordinary citizens of the United States.

 Well, that's it for me.